kseverso/contrastive-LVM/README.md

 3. The dimension of the shared latent space (default 10)
 4. The dimension of the target latent space (default 2)

-Note that the target and background datasets do not need to have the same number of observations but do need to have the same number of measurements per observation. cLVM will not automatically check for this.
+Note that the target and background datasets do not need to have the same number of observations but do need to have the same number of measurements per observation.
+A warning will be printed if this is not true and inference will fail.

 Different versions of cLVMs can be used by setting certain flags to True:
 * robust_flag: Inverse Gamma prior on the noise